ericbarch/dockuwiki/README.md

 ### I don’t get the name
-We tried to be cute by combining “Docker” and “Doku”.
+We tried to be cute by combining "Docker" and "Doku".
 Get it?
 Hah!

 ### How do I use it?